UKMA Inc. is a non-profit 501(c)(3) tax exempt organization; EIN 83-2337462.

 1 time $35 Insurance fee per year

 Of course!
 Keep an eye out for our new student promotions In addition, 3, 6, 12 month discount packages available.

 Family discounts available.

-Feel free to reach out to RJ and Paul with any further questions!
+Feel free to email us with any further questions!

 Currently, any new student (kid or adult) that signs up for at least three months will receive their uniform on us!
 Use code "UKMA20" when you sign up!